Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring, and Summer

 This course introduces the theory and applications of ordinary differential equations of first and higher (mostly second) order as well as systems of linear differential equations.
 It includes both quantitative and qualitative methods.
 The course deals with theoretical aspects of existence and uniqueness of solutions as well as techniques for finding solutions using analytical, numerical, method of power-series, and Laplace transformations.
-The course provides mathematically talented students the opportunity to obtain a level of rigor above the level currently available in existing courses.
+The course provides students the opportunity to obtain a level of rigor above the level currently available in existing courses.
 It emphasizes logical reasoning, problem solving, and applications.
 UC CREDIT LIMITATION: Credit for MATH 265 or MATH 265H.
+C-ID MATH-240.

 MATH 270: Linear Algebra